Covid-19: For the latest information on education during Covid-19 visit:

 Further information about education and training in Cornwall for children and young people with SEND from the Cornwall Family Information & Support website: www.supportincornwall.org.uk/cornwall/directory/localoffer

-ipsea also has some useful information on choosing a school or college:
+IPSEA also has some useful information on choosing a school or college: www.ipsea.org.uk/pages/category/choosing-a-school-or-college

 Five Islands Academy

 Five Islands Academy serve the island communities of Bryher, St Agnes, St Martin's, St Mary's and Tresco, educating students from 3-16.
 They have small primary bases on St Agnes, St Martin's and Tresco and a large base known as Carn Gwaval, located on St Mary's, for both primary and secondary students.

 Mundesley House is part of Five Islands Academy and is a boarding house that provides boarding facilities for secondary-aged students who normally reside on the small islands of Bryher, St Agnes, St Martin's and Tresco.
 Students board from Monday to Thursday night, returning home on Friday afternoon.
 This enables students to access a full secondary education on St Mary's and attend extra-curricular activities.
-You can find out more by clicking here.
+Find out more about boarding at Mundesley: www.fiveislands.scilly.sch.uk/boarding-mundesley-house

 Support for Education

 SEN Support in School

 Here you can find information on the Five Islands Academy Local Offer.
 This sets out the support they offer children with SEN in school, including information on transition, how they listen and respond to children, self-help skills and independence, and health and wellbeing.
 Also available is the Five Islands Academy SEN information report.